NullVoxPopuli/ember-resources/docs/docs/ember.md

 <details><summary>using functions for fine-grained reactivity</summary>

 Earlier, it was mentioned that this way of managing reactivity isn't specific to `ember-resources`.
-That's because it's one techneique you can use to build native classes in you app that have fine-grained reactivity.
+That's because it's one technique you can use to build native classes in you app that have fine-grained reactivity.

 For example, say you have a component:
 ```js